ArlingtonBrooks/SafeTemp/README.md

 # SafeTemp: preventing overheating

+**NOTICE: Due to lack of upstream development for lm_sensors, especially as it relates to modern hardware releases such as AMD's Ryzen architecture, SafeTemp is no longer under active development.
+Any bugs will continue to be fixed depending on their severity, however feature updates will no longer be pushed.**

+**NOTICE2: This software is spread out in its construction and does not correctly implement static libraries.
+Code clarification and cleaning was intended to be completed in a future feature update, however should no longer be expected.**

 This software checks that your Linux system is operating at a safe temperature and optionally executes a command if it's not.
 If the user does not specify a temperature threshold file, no temperature threshold is set and the program will not do anything (although if the -v modifier is used, the program will display the sensor temperatures)

 To install, run ./configure, then make, then (as root) make install